Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 ### Performance Comparison

-The tests below were performed with a very large allocated queue (8192 * 5 = 40960) and only one worker thread.
-This was chosen as one consumer thread guarantees the same order of logs and minimizes thread contention, although I have not explored the possibility of more than one background thread due to lack of time.
+The tests below were performed with a very large allocated queue of `8,192 × 5 = 40,960` entries (each storing a `u64`) and a single worker thread.
+This was chosen as one consumer thread guarantees the same order of logs and minimizes thread contention, although I have not explored the possibility of more than one background thread.

 ![Async vs single-threaded performance comparison](/assets/assets-2026-01-14/async_vs_single.png) _Log::Debug is considerably faster with async logger (yellow) than single-threaded logging (red)_